The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Methodology

 The second input to the network design problem is a set $T$ of passenger trips.
 Each trip $t\in T$ is an OD pair with origin $o(t)\in V$ and destination $d(t)\in V$, and is associated with $p(t)$ number of travelers.
 Capturing latent demand is essential when designing public transit services, as omitting these potential riders may cause inefficiencies and unfairness \citep{BasciftciVanHentenryck2022-CapturingTravelMode}.
-For this reason, the set $T$ consists of both \emph{potential riders} (i.e., latent demand) $T' \subseteq T$ who will only adopt if their travel time is sufficiently short, and \emph{existing riders} $T\setminus T'$ who will always adopt the ODMTS.
+For this reason, the set $T$ consists of both \emph{potential riders} (i.e., latent demand) $T' \subseteq T$ who will only adopt the ODMTS if their travel time is sufficiently short, and \emph{existing riders} $T\setminus T'$ who will always adopt the ODMTS.
+This study assumes existing riders have no alternative travel options, because they are already transit users.
 This behavior is captured by a choice function $\mathcal{C}^t$ that will be defined later.
 A trip that is served by the ODMTS is modeled as a path in $G$ from $o(t)$ to $d(t)$.
 To prevent a large number of transfers, these paths are limited to at most $K \ge 1 $ arcs.

 The objective is to minimize a convex combination $\alpha \in [0,1]$ of system cost (weight $1-\alpha$) and passenger inconvenience (weight $\alpha$) for the travelers who adopt the system.
 The fixed cost of opening bus arc $a \in A$ is defined as $\beta_a = (1-\alpha) \tau_a f(a) c^{bus}$, which combines the travel time $\tau_a$, the number of buses over the time horizon $f(a)$, and the bus cost per hour $c^{bus}$.
 The rail network is assumed to be fixed, and the corresponding constant is omitted from the objective.
 Using arc $a \in A$ for trip $t \in T$ contributes to the objective as follows: